albertogasparin/Optiscroll/README.md

 ## Running Tests

-OptiScroll is designed to run in the browser, so the tests explicitly require a browser environment instead of any JavaScript environment (i.e. node.js).
+OptiScroll is designed to run in the browser so the tests explicitly require a browser environment instead of any JavaScript environment (i.e. node.js).
 You can simply load test/index.html in any browser to run all the tests.